Purpose of the SRC

 The National Institutes of Health have prioritized stroke prevention, treatment and recovery as important research areas; however, there is less attention and research focused on treating chronic stroke to improve the quality of life of stroke survivors.

-As stroke survival rates continue to rise, the Stroke Rehabilitation Center for Southeast Wisconsin (SRC) is one of the few centers in the country focused on developing state-of-the-art interdisciplinary stroke rehabilitation cutting-edge research and clinical programs to improve stroke survivors’ long-term functional outcomes across the continuum of care.
+As stroke survival rates continue to rise, the Stroke Rehabilitation Center of Southeast Wisconsin (SRC) is one of the few centers in the country focused on developing state-of-the-art interdisciplinary stroke rehabilitation cutting-edge research and clinical programs to improve stroke survivors’ long-term functional outcomes across the continuum of care.

 The Marquette University and Medical College of Wisconsin Stroke Rehabilitation Center of Southeastern Wisconsin (SRC) is dedicated to improving stroke survivors’ functional recovery, independence and quality of life through rehabilitation research.